 There are a lot of certifications from internationally recognized organizations and it can be a challenge keeping track of them all, however.
 They assess everything from a manufacturer’s environmental impact and food safety efforts to color consistency and quality control.

-And the process to earn each one is rather rigorous.
+The process to earn each one is rather rigorous.
 This requires manufacturers to operate at the highest level in their industries.

 Let’s review some of the most important certifications you’ll encounter as you consider a printing and packaging partner for your next folding carton project.

 First developed in 1987 by the International Organization for Standardization (ISO), these standards articulate the best practices for various aspects of quality management in the manufacturing industry.
+From design and pre-press to assemblage and labeling, they’re based on a number of quality management principles, such as customer focus, process approach, and continual improvement.

 For printing and packaging in particular, ISO 9001:2015 specifies the requirements a manufacturer must consistently meet when providing products and services.
 Notably, It is the most popular and widely used standard in the ISO 9000 family, which contains a set of standards for quality management and quality assurance.

-Food safety is perhaps the most important among the many questions you should ask a food packaging supplier.
+Food safety is, perhaps, the most important among the many questions you should ask a food packaging supplier.

-A management system recognized by the Global Food Safety Initiative (GFSI), Safe Quality Food certification is designed to help food packaging supplies comply with international standards and regulations, and ensures food products are safe and high-quality for consumers.
+A management system recognized by the Global Food Safety Initiative (GFSI), Safe Quality Food certification is designed to help food packaging supplies comply with international standards and regulations, and ensures food products are safe and high quality for consumers.

 There are different levels of SQF certification, depending on the scope and complexity of the food operation: